Andabe-Net/Azure-DevOps/Networking-in-azure-Vm-nginx-server/README.md

  in the Vm settings when deployed, to be connected with the vm via RDP or SSH

  The firewall would have to be attached to a public address to enable DNAT from the internet to the network resources

+ by adding rules for allowed addresses or range of addresses to access resources in the network.